Enteroviruses in Children

 What causes an enterovirus infection in a child?

 Enteroviruses can be spread when an infected person sneezes or coughs droplets into the air or on surfaces.
 A child may then breathe in droplets or touch a contaminated surface and touch their eyes, mouth, or nose.
 Some of the viruses can spread through contact with infected feces (stool).
-This can happen when children don't wash their hands or don't wash them properly.
+This can happen when children don't wash their hands or don't wash them correctly.
 It can also happen from eating or drinking food or water that contains the virus.
 Infection with the polio virus is more likely if the child is not vaccinated or not current on all of their vaccines against this illness.

 What are the symptoms of an enterovirus infection in a child?